keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

   See [Prometheus Operator Setup](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizing.md).

-  - The Prometheus Operator must have the required permissions to watch resources of the `keptn-lifecycle-toolkit-system` namespace (see [Setup for Monitoring other Namespaces](https://prometheus-operator.dev/docs/kube/monitoring-other-namespaces/)).
+  - The Prometheus Operator must have the required permissions to watch resources of your Keptn namespace (default is `keptn-lifecycle-toolkit-system`) (see [Setup for Monitoring other Namespaces](https://prometheus-operator.dev/docs/kube/monitoring-other-namespaces/)).

   - To install Prometheus into the `monitoring` namespace